-George Lewis describes attending the University of Montana and teaching as a faculty member in the UM School of Music during the 1960s and 1970s.
-He talks about his love for teaching and his music teaching philosophy of expecting his students to respect him rather than like him.
-He briefly discusses UM student organizations including Silent Sentinel and Mortarboard, mentioning that he feels school traditions are an important part of student life.
-He recalls the UM administrators under which he served including Robert Pantzer and James Koch.
-He concludes by describing his teaching goals.
+George Lewis describes attending the University of Montana (UM) and teaching as a faculty member in the School of Music during the 1960s and 1970s.
+He talks about his love for teaching and his teaching philosophy, which included expecting his students to respect rather than like him.
+Lewis briefly discusses UM student organizations including Silent Sentinel and Mortarboard, mentioning that school traditions are an important part of student life.
+He recalls the presidents under which he served including Robert Pantzer and James Koch.
+Lewis concludes by describing his teaching goals.

-University of Montana alumni; School of Music; Silent Sentinel; Mortarboard; University of Montana student organizations; Robert Pantzer; James Koch; University of Montana faculty
+University of Montana alumni; School of Music; Silent Sentinel; Mortarboard; University of Montana student organizations; Robert Pantzer; James Koch; University of Montana faculty; University of Montana-Missoula

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com